chavias/CF-Simulate/README.md

 1. Effective Hamiltonian Simulation for a specific system:

-To run the effective Hamiltonian simulation first navigate to the corresponding directory (e.g C7/effective-simulation/) and edit the Run_effective.sh script to set the simulation parameter and output directory
+To run the effective Hamiltonian simulation first navigate to the corresponding directory (e.g C7/effective-simulation/) and edit the Run_effective.sh script to set the simulation parameter and output directory.

 ```bash
 # Navigate to the corresponding directory